b-schoen/Satellite_Scheduler/README.md

 ## **Overview:**

 Module for creating / manipulating schedules for the satellites.
+Currently can create, store, edit, and constraint check a schedule.
+Logs all events, including user outputs, database manipulations, and user inputs in console window.

-**Open 'html / index.html' for browsable, in depth documentation.**
+**Open 'html / index.html' in a web browser for easily navigable in depth documentation.**

 ![Screenshot of Planning and Scheduling module](http://b-schoen.github.io/images/Planning_Scheduling_Screenshot_1.png)